 Aurora seemed to be quite an interesting line.
 Though showing most of the dinosaurs and other prehistoric creatures in the form of movie monsters, they still provide great figures with articulation and scenery to match.
 Their models were later reissued by Revell, allowing people to get a selection of their models again.

 This year Schleich followed in the footsteps of companies like Lego and Playmobil in offering an advent calendar, but this one is dinosaur-themed!
 24 days of dinosaur goodies sounds pretty attractive, so I bit the bullet and picked one up.
 I opened it long before Christmas, so that maybe this review can help you decide whether to buy one yourself.

 Dr. Robert Bakker was speaking more literally than figuratively when making the above statement regarding the genus in question (he has excavated numerous fossils of this particular animal), but there is also a genuine seal of approval in there from the esteemed paleontologist.
-What is this toy that receives such high praise?

 Recently my attention was drawn to a Japanese soft toy company known as TST Advance.
 They have an extensive range of animal toys named “Shyaruru Palette”.
 This range consists of many creatures rarely depicted in toy form including Helicoprion, Marrella, Ichthyostega, a coelacanth, as well as some extant ones such as a Komodo dragon and a stag beetle.

 Despite the progress we have made as a species, there is one fact we cannot change: extinction is forever.
 As a result of our hubris, many spectacular species have been wiped from the face of the earth.
 Takara have created quite an exquisite set, showing a selection of the species that have been lost of the centuries, each with a stand stating scientific names and year of extinction.